LostInBrittany/introduction-to-rag-systems/README.md

-# 🧠 Practical RAG Course: Building with LLaMA 3 and PostgreSQL
+# 🧠 Practical RAG Course: Building with LLaMA 3 and SQLite

 This repository contains all the code and materials for a two-day practical course on Retrieval-Augmented Generation (RAG) systems.